 The project is overseen by a steering group that provides strategic direction, agrees policies, manages stakeholders, provides expert advice, and manages risk.
 The members of the steering group are:

-Nick Gibson (NCVO)
+Nick Gibson - National Council for Voluntary Organisations (NCVO)

-Sam Ward (RVS)
+Sam Ward - Royal Voluntary Service (RVS)

-Oliver Benson (NHSE)
+Oliver Benson - NHS England (NHSE)

-Kim Sorensen
+Kim Sorensen - Open Data Institute

-Chris Martin (TeamKinetic)
+Chris Martin - Team Kinetic

 If you’d like to keep up to date with the project and find out how to get involved, please email [email protected].